 If one considers the dizziness/and balance training opportunities available this is limited to several possibilities:

-- Participation in a 1-3 day course on vestibular rehabilitation (very common and reasonable) -- The author of this page, Dr. Hain often teaches in courses like this.
+- Participation in a 1-3 day course on vestibular rehabilitation (very common and reasonable) -- The author of this page, Dr. Hain has taught in courses like this.
 These courses provide both medical and procedural knowledge, although in a very compressed format.
 We think that non-physicians who take these courses should repeat them once/year, to refresh their medical knowledge about these conditions.
 We think that physicians who take these courses should refresh themselves on the procedural portions once/5 years.